daattali/beautiful-jekyll/resources_pages/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting us.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 We are